 Author(s) hereby declare that ChatGPT-4 was used to proofread the language and correct the APA format in this manuscript.
 The input prompts were as such: “You are a professor in translation, please proofread the following text, making them fluency and readable in academic domain” “Please correct the following references into APA formats”.

-REFERENCE
+REFERENCES

 Che, W.X., Dou, Z.C., Feng, Y.S., et al. (2023) Towards a comprehensive understanding of the impact of large language models on natural language processing: challenges, opportunities and future directions (in Chinese).
 Sci Sin Inform, 53(9), 1645–1687. doi: 10.1360/SSI-2023-0113